chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab07-Auto_Scaling_Linux.md

 In this lab, I successfully created and configured a scalable web application infrastructure using AWS services.

 I used the AWS CLI to launch an EC2 instance and create a custom AMI.
 I then configured an Application Load Balancer to distribute incoming traffic and created a launch template to standardize instance configuration.
 Using this template, I deployed an Auto Scaling group that dynamically adjusted the number of instances based on CPU utilization.

 Finally, I validated the system by generating load and observing automatic scaling behavior.
 This lab demonstrated how to combine AWS services to build a resilient, efficient, and scalable cloud architecture.

+In summary:
+- I created an EC2 instance by using an AWS CLI command.
+- I created a new AMI by using the AWS CLI.
+- I created an Amazon EC2 launch template.
+- I created an Amazon EC2 Auto Scaling launch configuration.
+- I configured scaling policies and create an Auto Scaling group to scale in and scale out the number of servers based on a variable load.

 ## AWS CLI Commands